Homeschool FAQ

 Please see our Program Comparison page for an overview of our core programs, including guidance from our curriculum advisor on which program may be right for you.

 Both are highly effective Singapore math programs.
-They are more similar than they are different.
+Please see the Program Comparison for more information.

 They both follow the Singapore math approach, which emphasizes the CPA (Concrete, Pictorial, Abstract) progression, centers the use of number bonds and bar models to solve word problems, and encourages mastery of mental math to gain number sense, computational fluency, and logical thinking.